andrewmaxwell/junk/particle-fluid/README.md

-Fluid Particle Simulator - 2019
+Fluid Particle Simulator - 2019 - Cohesive particles that interact as particles of a fluid.